masc-ucsc/docs/docs/livehd/13-style.md

 ## Include order

-First do C includes (try to avoid when possible), then an empty line with C++ includes, then an empty line followed with lgraph related includes.
+First do C includes (try to avoid when possible), then an empty line with C++ includes, then an empty line followed with LiveHD related includes.
 E.g:

 ```
 #include <sys/types.h>